worldbank/counting-people-climate-risk/README.md

 | ☂️ No access to social protection |                                             |

 ## Methodology
 The [methodology](docs/01method_intro.md) begins with a non-technical summary.
-Four chapters dig into the data and analysis in detail.
+This is followed by four chapters that dig into the data and analysis in detail.
 The final chapter discusses important [limitations](docs/limitations.md).

 ## Dashboard